adq8z9/le_accounting_nip/fan02.md

 Represents an accounting report based on the accounting data from the other fan.

+A accounting report event could be timestamped and covered by an attestation event.

 ## Format of accounting report event

 ~~~